ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 wavelength-assignment:
 : A base YANG identity from which for Wavelength selection method, as defined in {{!RFC7689}}.

-otu-type:
-: This specifies the type of OTU, including the types specified in {{ITU-T_G.709}}.
-: Since {{ITU-T_G.Sup43}} does not guarantee interoperability in the data plane, the type of OTUk defined in {{ITU-T_G.Sup43}} can be defined in vendor-specific YANG modules using the otu-type identity, defined in this document, as the base.

 operational-mode:
 : A YANG data type used to identify an organization (e.g., vendor) specific mode for transceiver capability description, as defined in Section 2.5.2 of {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}